 Lyrica is an analgesic and anticonvulsant.
 Lyrica is believed to work on certain types of pain by reducing pain signals sent by damaged nerves.

 Prescribing information states that Lyrica should be taken orally two or three times a day with or without food.

 Lyrica comes in capsule and liquid solution form.

 The FDA-approved label for Lyrica lists common side effects including dizziness, sleepiness, dry mouth, weight gain, blurry vision, swelling of the hands and feet, and difficulty concentrating.

-Rare but serious side effects listed for Lyrica include suicidal thoughts and a systemic allergic reaction.
+Rare but serious side effects listed for Lyrica include swelling, hypersensitivity reactions, suicidal thoughts, respiratory depression, and a systemic allergic reaction.

 For more details about this treatment, visit: